qawolf/qawolf/README.md

 This will install `qawolf`, `jest` and `playwright` as dev dependencies.

+You will be asked to:

+1. Specify a directory where tests will be created
-You will be prompted to choose your CI provider:
+2. Choose your CI provider:

 ```
 ?
 Choose CI Provider (Use arrow keys)